 The role of a leader in shop floor management has become much more difficult over the last few years as a result of the brain-drain — also known as The Great Resignation.
-Most of the technical support staff has retired, employee turnover is high, and many manufacturers have new shop floor workers with limited manufacturing experience to date.
+Most of the technical support staff has retired, employee turnover is high, and many manufacturers have new workers with limited manufacturing experience to date.

 These immediate issues and other systemic issues can be resolved by empowering frontline operations and shop floor management to establish effective continuous improvement initiatives.